santooooooo/MyProject/README.md

-# MyProject
+# Coronavirus Graph
-This is a project of a cinema review site.
+This is a Corona Graph made into Chart.js , Vue.js, API(https://covid19api.com/).